Kevin Bentley

-Kevin Kinte Bentley (born December 29, 1979) is a former American football linebacker who played in the National Football League.
-He was originally drafted by the Cleveland Browns in the fourth round of the 2002 NFL Draft.
-He played college football at Northwestern.
-Kevin went to high school at Montclair Prep in Van Nuys where he spent three years under the coaching of George Ginnanni and defensive coordinator John Greaves.
+Kevin Kinte Bentley (born December 29, 1979) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He was selected by the Cleveland Browns in the fourth round of the 2002 NFL draft.
+He played college football for the Northwestern Wildcats.
+Bentley went to high school at Montclair Prep in Van Nuys where he spent three years under the coaching of George Ginnanni and defensive coordinator John Greaves.

-Bentley has also been a member of the Seattle Seahawks, Houston Texans, San Diego Chargers and Jacksonville Jaguars.
+Bentley was also a member of the Seattle Seahawks, Houston Texans, San Diego Chargers, Jacksonville Jaguars and Indianapolis Colts.

+College career

+In 2000 Bentley and Northwestern won a share for the Big Ten champion with Michigan and Purdue.
+Bentley helped lead Northwestern to their first bowl game since the 1997 Florida Citrus Bowl.
+They went on to face off against Nebraska in the 2000 Alamo Bowl, though they ended up losing by a score of 66–17.